tpindel/vercel-ship-25-coding-agent/README.md

-# AI SDK 5 Coding Agent Starter Project
+# Hey, we're so back

 Starter project for Vercel Ship "Building agents with the AI SDK".
 This coding agent is built with AI SDK 5, Vercel AI Gateway, and Vercel Sandbox.
 It can read and modify GitHub repositories.